-The Texas Hill Country communities with the most holiday spirit number 10 towns, each of which wraps its downtown area and important landmarks in Christmas lights and decorations during the holiday season.
+Many of the towns in the Texas Hill Country wrap their city centers and important landmarks in Christmas lights and decorations during the holiday season.
 Drive along from town to town and you will see that the downtowns and neighborhoods offer dazzling light displays.

 Although these towns are close together geographically the events are not something you can take in on a single night.
 Rather, visitors should expect to spend several nights in the Hill Country if they want to see a good selection of what the towns have to offer for the season.